vonfalk/storm-javavis/doc/02-Storm/02-Syntax.md

 Storm syntax also diverges slightly from BNF by allowing the use of repetitions.
 Each option may contain zero or one repetition.
-Currently, the repetitions present in regular expressions are supported, ie. zero or one, zero or more and one or more times.
+Currently, the repetitions present in regular expressions are supported, i.e. zero or one, zero or more and one or more times.

 Semantics
 ----------